 - As a follow up, EFH analysts asked for confirmation that their efforts were an improvement that helped address the SA's concerns to the extent possible as offered by the EFH analysts at this time.
-The SA was also informed that our detailed responses to all of their comments would be provided in a summary report of the SA Review of EFH component 1 and that the revised species chapters in the EFH NOAA Technical Memoranda would be shared with them when available before the February 2022 SSC meeting. - The SA had no more remaining comments or questions.
+The SA was also informed that our detailed responses to all of their comments would be provided in a summary report of the SA Review of EFH component 1 and that the revised species EFH NOAA Technical Memo chapters would be shared with them when available before the February 2022 SSC meeting. - o (Awaiting SA response)

-3.2.4 Northern rock sole
+Northern rock sole